Demolition work on the collapsed section of I-95 in Philadelphia is expected to finish today. Next comes the monthslong effort to rebuild – KION546

 By Aya Elamroussi and Celina Tebor, CNN

-(CNN) — Crews in Philadelphia are on track to complete demolition work Thursday on the section of Interstate 95 that crumbled last weekend after a tanker truck hauling gasoline crashed and burst into flames, but it could take months before the overpass is reconstructed, Pennsylvania’s governor said.
+(CNN) — Crews in Philadelphia are on track to complete demolition work Thursday on the section of Interstate 95 that crumbled last weekend after a tanker truck hauling gasoline crashed and burst into flames, Pennsylvania’s governor said, but it could take months before the overpass is reconstructed.

 Gov. Josh Shapiro did not say when the overpass would be rebuilt and fully reopen to the public.
 However, a temporary workaround is planned that will allow drivers to travel in three lanes both northbound and southbound on the interstate, he said at a news conference Wednesday.